 Read on to learn how the brilliant Polar Smart Coaching features on the Polar Ignite shape the way you work out and recover like never before, and what makes the Polar Ignite optimal for fitness – whether you’re after some specific fitness goals or just looking to stay active and fit.

 Polar Ignite was named to describe the people it was designed for – energetic, powerful, and ready to spark their fitness.
 There’s so much hidden potential inside all of us – just waiting to be ignited.

 What makes Polar Ignite optimal for fitness workouts?

 Because the Polar Ignite fitness watch is thin and super light, it works optimally in all types of fitness workouts without you even noticing it – meaning it won’t be distracting you in an annoying way.

 But you likely won’t want to ignore this smart workout buddy.
-It’s sort of like a PT on you wrist, that coaches you every step of the way with smart connected guidance – combining sleep, recovery and personalized workout tips.
+It’s sort of like a PT on your wrist, that coaches you every step of the way with smart connected guidance – combining sleep, recovery, and personalized workout tips.

 Can I use Polar Ignite for tracking swimming?

 Yes, you can.
 Polar Ignite’s Precision Prime optical heart rate sensor offers a well-functioning and comfortable way to measure HR when swimming, something that our pro athletes have asked for.
 In addition to your swimming, Polar Ignite also tracks your swimming style, distance, pace, strokes, and rest times.

 Is the optical HR accurate enough for fitness or do I need to use a chest strap, such as Polar H10?

 Polar H10 is totally optional, i.e. training with Polar Ignite does not require the use of Polar H10.
 However, for the crème de la crème of HR measurement, we’d recommend going with Polar H10 as well.